mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 How does it work?
 ~~~~~~~~~~~~~~~~~

-| For a formal description of how this method works, see our paper | <link paper> .....
+| For a formal description of how this method works, see our `paper on bioRxiv <https://www.biorxiv.org/content/10.1101/590281v1>`_.

 Example
 ~~~~~~~